Skatteetaten/vagrant-hashistack/README.md

 `make build` will build a vagrant box based on hashicorp/bionic64.
 The packaged box will be locally available at ´packer/output-hashistack/package.box´

 `make test` run tests by starting the [countdash](https://www.nomadproject.io/docs/integrations/consul-connect/) consul-connect example.
 If ´packer/output-hashistack/package.box´ does not exist, it will run ´make build´
+- Note: You can refer [SystemConfigurationDoc](docs/SystemConfiguration.md) inorder to get a comprehensive overview of the default configurations with which the sytstem is set up.
+The document also provides information about test configuration and steps for overriding the default system configuration.

 ## Usage